Back to School Budgeting

 - Entertainment and incidentals.
 Who will cover the costs of entertainment and other personal expenses while your child is at school?
+For instance, will they need a subscription to cable TV or streaming services?
 Again, it’s important to set reasonable expectations with your student about how much you plan to contribute.
 To cut costs, challenge him or her to look for discounts and inexpensive alternatives.

 - Future student loan repayment.
 If you cosigned a private student loan for your child, it’s wise to make a repayment game plan ahead of time.
 Keep in mind that the endorser is effectively responsible for making the payments if the student cannot.
 Be sure to consider the risks to your own finances in the event your child is unable to repay his or her loans on schedule.

 Use back to school budgeting as a teaching moment

 After discussing all of your student’s potential expenses, establish a plan of action that will help him or her stay on budget.
 Consider these tips:

 - Look into a joint checking account.
 Opening a joint account with a debit card will allow you to track your child’s expenses and ensure that he or she is paying bills on time.
 Instead of simply handing over your own credit card, this approach helps encourage financial autonomy while keeping you in the loop.

 - Take advantage of online resources.
 Mobile apps and websites like Mint help your student stay on budget by tracking weekly and annual spending.